 - Charitable contributions

 This is just a starting list.
-Use my handy Holiday Reminder List to help you create your complete list of Christmas expenses.
+Make to sure to reference the Holiday Reminder List to help you create your complete list of Christmas expenses.

 2. Determine How Much You Can Afford